 There are certain types of fence panels that look attractive on both sides.
 Of course, you may pay a little more for the privilege but the additional cost could be worth it to make sure that both you and your neighbour are happy.

 If you do decide to give them the bad side, then it is a good idea to make sure that the fence is continually well maintained.
 Doing this will make sure that both sides look as aesthetically pleasing as possible.
 In the worst case scenario, if your neighbour really isn’t happy with having the bad side, they are at liberty to install another fence on their side to make things look more attractive.
+What is the average height of a fence is often a question we get asked.

 If you want to keep your neighbours happy then making sure that any work you do on the boundary of your properties benefits both of you.
 This can be a sensitive subject but keeping your neighbour in mind is the courteous thing to do.
 While you are under no obligation to give them the good side of the fence, many people opt to do this to keep the peace.
 If you are installing a fence on the front of your property, it’s better to have the good side facing out so that the curb appeal of your property is maintained.